xdissent/git_wit/README.md

 The default Rails development environment has a config value called `consider_all_requests_local`, which is `true`.
 This prevents GitWit from correctly handling authentication responses in some cases.
-It's not a big deal, you'll just be asked to reauthenticate more often and some responses will be slightly misleading.
-But the alternative solution, which is to set `consider_all_requests_local` to false, disables any special Rails error handling - quite a bummer for development.
+It's not a big deal, you'll just be asked to re-authenticate more often and some responses will be slightly misleading.
+But the alternative solution, which is to set `consider_all_requests_local` to `false`, disables any special Rails error handling - quite a bummer for development.
 It would be nice to sort this out a little better in the future.
-Note that the production environment uses `false` by default and handles errors approriately.
+Note that the production environment uses `false` by default and handles errors appropriately.

 ## Advanced Usage (Devise, Cancan, etc.)